How to Paint With a Roller

 Rolling Paint on a Ceiling

-To brush around edges before rolling paint, see painting a white ceiling for help.
+To brush around edges before rolling paint, see How to Paint a Ceiling for help.

 Begin at a corner of the room and roll the ceiling starting near one wall and about 5 feet out from the corner with the other wall.
 Roll parallel with the near wall back toward the corner.
 At the end of your stroke, go slowly and roll just into the edge of the brushed paint to blend it with the roller.
 Stop the roller just before touching the wall and immediately roll back toward the center of the ceiling again, moving out a little farther from the parallel wall as you go.
 Always keep the roller in contact with the ceiling surface.